danac/world-trade-viz/README.md

 The Python program used to parse data from the FAOStat website has no external dependencies.

-The image generation script has several dependencies which are listed in the README.md file in the run/ folder.
+The image generation script has several dependencies which are listed in the README file in the run/ folder.

 Generating the code documentation requires Doxygen.